 The Alpenglow, as the exciting evening winds down and we retire to finish our newspapers if time permits.

 The next morning, 13 August, MUCH BRIGHTER.
-Proving that there is a Bog who looks after us.
+Proving that there is a god.
 Up there is the Birg middle-station of the cablecar from Mürren up to the Schilthorn, the world's first revolving-restaurant (1968, I think), and immortalized in a James Bond film of the next year under the name "Piz Gloria".

 A sunny shot of the Sonnenberg's Sonnenterrasse as we await Kristin for starting off on our hike with.